Rightweighting Glass Wine Bottles

 - Glass recycling is essential and something we can all do.
 Thankfully, glass recycling rates are high, though they can still improve.
 The UK is at 68%**, Europe at 76%.
 A plan for 90% glass recovery for recycling by 2030 is achievable.
 The recycled glass needs 25% less energy and has 30% less CO2 than making new glass from virgin materials, so the glass industry can’t get enough of it.
 Indeed, every tonne of recycled glass saves the energy equivalent of 74,000 smart-phone recharges!
 A new green wine bottle can be up to 95% recycled glass.
 Clear (flint) glass has a lower recycled content because less clear glass is currently available but can still reach 40%.

 - While most of our wine imports are already in glass bottles, there has been a doubling in bulk container shipments over the last ten years.
 Now 37% of wine imports are locally bottled in the UK.

 Reducing weight – Rightweighting

 Reducing weight is sometimes called lightweighting.
 However, with wine bottles, rightweighting is a more accurate description.
-The goal is to optimise the weight and resolve any conflicting stakeholder needs in the supply chain; namely from wine producers, bottle manufacturers, brand owners, bottling lines, transporters, wholesalers, retailers, consumers and the environment.
-Achieving rightweighting is a win-win situation for all because as well as environmental benefits, there are substantial business gains, for example, in logistics cost savings.
+The goal is to optimise the weight and resolve any conflicting stakeholder needs in the supply chain, namely wine producers, bottle manufacturers, brand owners, bottling lines, transporters, wholesalers, retailers, consumers and the environment.
+Achieving rightweighting is a win-win situation for all because, as well as environmental benefits, there are substantial business gains, for example, in logistics cost savings.